ashinw/house-prj-pub/lower-level/section-K-requirements.md

 6. There is 15+ year old projector installed on the ceiling with old RCA/VGA wiring to the bracket
 7. There is a large projector screen installed on the east side above the window
 8. In the summar heat enters the room through the large windows on the east and the large windows on the south sliding doors to the deck
+9. There is a Halogen downlight dimmer transformer installed

 ## Solution
 1. Remove all old technology and wiring